solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 [NFT](https://explorer.solana.com/address/SMBH3wF6baUj6JWtzYvqcKuj2XCKWDqQxzspY12xPND/).
 Simply put, NFTs that are part of a collection are associated with another NFT that represents the collection itself.

+Certified collections are important because they mean the collection owner has verified that each NFT actually belongs to the collection!

 To add an NFT to a collection, first, the Collection NFT has to be created.
 The process is the same as before, except you'll include one additional field on our